After iPhone XS: Apple still has an icky 2019 iPhone naming problem

 Then again, Apple could always throw us for a loop and finally bring the iPhone family in line with Apple's love of California geological name-places and call its next flagship phone the iPhone Tahoe, to mirror MacOS High Sierra.

-Read next: iPhone XS, XR, XS Max: Apple's three new iPhones replace the iPhone X
+Read next: iPhone XS vs. XR vs. XS Max: iPhone buying guide for 2018

 Read also: iPhone XS vs. Note 9: What a $1,000 phone buys you

-Discuss: After iPhone XS: Apple still has an icky 2019 iPhone naming problem
+Discuss: iPhone 11, iPhone XI or iPhone Lemur?: Apple still has a 2019 iPhone naming problem

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.